MuhannadAZ/Graduation-Project/readme.md

 - 📦 JSON for data interchange and storage

 ## 📱 Pages & Features
-Trendlyst have more than 10 intractive pages
+Trendlyst offers an engaging user experience with more than 10 interactive pages designed to provide dynamic and immersive content for its visitors.

 ### Authentication
 - User registration